-As at As at March 31, 2021 March 31, 2020 i) Direct investment in equity shares, convertible bonds, convertible debentures and units of - - equity-oriented mutual funds the corpus of which is not exclusively invested in corporate debt; i) Advances against shares / bonds / debentures or other securities or on clean basis to individuals - - for investment in shares (including IPOs / ESOPs), convertible bonds, convertible debentures, and units of equity-oriented mutual funds; ii) Advances for any other purposes where shares or convertible bonds or convertible debentures - - or units of equity oriented mutual funds are taken as primary security; v) Advances for any other purposes to the extent secured by the collateral security of shares or - - convertible bonds or convertible debentures or units of equity oriented mutual funds i.e. where the primary security other than shares / convertible bonds / convertible debentures / units of equity oriented mutual funds does not fully cover the advances; v) Secured and unsecured advances to stockbrokers and guarantees issued on behalf - - of stockbrokers and market makers; i) Loans sanctioned to corporates against the security of shares / bonds / debentures or other securities or on - - clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resour rces; i) Bridge loans to companies against expected equity flows / issues; - - ii) All exposures to Venture Capital Funds (both registered and unregistered)
+= March 31, 2021 March 31, 2020 ) I Direct investment in equity shares, convertible bonds, convertible debentures and units of - e equity-oriented mutual funds the corpus of which is not exclusively invested in corporate debt; ) 1 Advances against shares / bonds / debentures or other securities or on clean basis to individuals - f or investment in shares (including IPOs / ESOPs), convertible bonds, convertible debentures, 3 and units of equity-oriented mutual funds; ) 1 Advances for any other purposes where shares or convertible bonds or convertible debentures - ( or units of equity oriented mutual funds are taken as primary security; ) 1 Advances for any other purposes to the extent secured by the collateral security of shares or - c convertible bonds or convertible debentures or units of equity oriented mutual funds i.e. where t he primary security other than shares / convertible bonds / convertible debentures / units of e equity oriented mutual funds does not fully cover the advances; S Secured and unsecured advances to stockbrokers and guarantees issued on behalf - - of stockbrokers and market makers; I oans sanctioned to corporates against the security of shares / bonds / debentures or other securities or on - c clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resc urces; ) I Bridge loans to companies against expected equity flows / issues; - ) 1 All exposures to Venture Capital Funds (both registered and unregistered)

-- $\textbf{(XII)} \ \ \text{The Company has not financed any parent company product from inception till reporting date}$ - (XIII) The Exposure to a single borrower and group of borrower does not exceed the limit stipulated by the NHB/RBI prudential norms applicable to HFC. - (XIV) The Exposure to Unsecured Advances is Nil (PY:Nil) - (XIV) The Company has Nil exposure (PY:Nil) to any group company engaged in real estate business
+- (XII) The Company has not financed any parent company product from inception till reporting date - (XIII) The Exposure to a single borrower and group of borrower does not exceed the limit stipulated by the NHB/RBI prudential norms applicable to HFC. - (XIV) The Exposure to Unsecured Advances is Nil (PY:Nil) - (XIV) The Company has Nil exposure (PY:Nil) to any group company engaged in real estate business

-(All amounts in rupees in lakhs, unless stated otherwise
+Satin Housing Finance Limited Notes forming part of Financial Statements for the year ending March 31, 2021 (All amounts in rupees in lakhs, unless stated otherwise)

-Miscellaneous disclosures in accordance with the RBI Master Direction DOR.FIN.HFC.CC.No.120/03.10.136/2020-21 dated February 17, 2021
+48 Miscellaneous disclosures in accordance with the RBI Master Direction DOR.FIN.HFC.CC.No.120/03.10.136/2020-21 dated February 17, 2021

-The Company has following Registrations effective as on March 31, 2021:
+(I) The Company has following Registrations effective as on March 31, 2021: